stanford-crfm/helm/README.md

    We have 700 GB of disk space total on `/u/scr/nlp/crfm`.
 1. Pull the latest changes: `git pull`.
 1. Activate the Conda environment: `conda activate crfm_benchmarking`
-   1. Run `pip install -e .` if there are new dependencies to install.
+   1. Run `./pre-commit.sh` if there are new dependencies to install.
 1. Run `benchmark-present-all.sh`:
    `bash scripts/benchmark-present-all.sh --max-eval-instances 1000 --num-threads 1 --priority 2 --local`.
 1. Exit the screen session: `ctrl+ad`.